DISCOVER ENGAGE SUSTAIN

 • Design of displays

-• Organizing educational events
+• Organizing and hosting educational events

 • Joint venture publications about local and national maritime heritage